whitneyshine/austin_project/README.md

 ## Presentation

 #### <ins><b>Predictive Wine Ratings</ins></b><br> ####
-For this repository we have created a machine learning model that can predict the rating of wine based on various inputs such as price, origin, and variety.
-This topic was selected because it offers descriptive features that the model can learn from and was also interesting to us as a team of wine enthusiasts.
-This data set was posted on Kaggle and compiled by Wine Magazine.
-We hope to be able to plug variables into the model and have it output a predicted rating of a given wine.
+For this repository we chose to explore data from Wine Magazine to determine if we can recommend a bottle of wine for a novice wine drinker based on such things as price, rating, variety, region and year.
+We selected this topic because we're a group of wine enthusiasts but we're certainly no sommeliers.
+Since wine can be complicated and overwhelming, we wanted to create a fun and interactive way for novice wine drinkers to discover new wines.
+We hope to be able to plug variables into our machine learning model and have it output a predicted rating of a given wine.
+Our dataset was posted on Kaggle and compiled by Wine Magazine.
 For a more in depth look at our presentation please see the [Vine & Vault]( https://docs.google.com/presentation/d/1Y30czQ6kugodLCrJLLdQ3cycAYm2OTq6B37aSAKsT3E/edit?usp=sharing) google slides.<br><br>

 <div align="center">